Clarice Orsini: Life

 Clarice and Lorenzo married 4 June 1469, with a four-day celebration.
 The marriage was arranged by Lorenzo's mother Lucrezia Tornabuoni, who wanted her eldest son to marry a woman from a noble family to enhance the social status of the Medicis.
 Their marriage was unusual for aristocrats in Florence at the time in that they were nearly the same age.
 Clarice's dowry was 6,000 florins.
+The marriage connected the wealthy Florentine Medici banking family with the powerful Roman Orsini aristocracy.
+Together, Lorenzo and Clarice represented the way marriage could unite wealth, aristocratic status and political influence during the Renaissance.
+Their union also helped strengthen the Medici dynasty for future generations.

 The political nature of her marriage meant that she was often called upon by each side of her family to influence the other.
 This included Lorenzo helping her brother Rinaldo get selected as Archbishop of Florence.
 She was also called on by others throughout the area to support their requests to her husband.
 People sought her support in easing taxes and releasing family members from exile or prison.
 She would also use her network to gather information about political and military events away from where she was, including troop movements and battles.

 Clarice's religious upbringing was a bit in contrast with the humanist ideals of the age popular in Florence.
 Nevertheless, sources and letters suggest that there was a great deal of affection and respect between her and Lorenzo.

 Of the ten children born to them, four died in infancy.
+Known for her graceful and modest character, she played an important role in the Medici household, raising their children and maintaining family and political connections.